Africana Studies (AFST)

 AFST 102H.
 Black Experience II: U.S. Reconstruction to Present.
 1 Unit.

 This is an introductory course which investigates the history and invention of skin color based discrimination and racism during the ages of colonization and enlightenment in North America, as well as analyzing contemporary Euro-American racism against African Americans and exploring their struggles against this expression.
 Particular attention will be given to media, genetic hypotheses, visual images, black identity, and black nationalism.
-Writing-intensive course.
+Writing enhanced course.

 AFST 235A.
 Introduction to African American Film.
 1 Unit.

 This course will focus on approaches to the study of African Americans in film.
 Particular attention will be given to African Americans reclamation of their own cinematic image as the course traces the relationship between African Americans and films from the inception of film history to the present.
 Major directional figures, genres, and historical movements will be considered.
 Students will also learn how to view and listen to films, comprehend film as a language, and will be introduced to cinematic vocabulary.
-Writing-intensive course.
+Writing enhanced course.

 AFST 240A.
 Introduction to Africana Literature.
 1 Unit.